A fault in the ethernet may have crippled the Orion • log spacecraft

 TTE allows time-critical (TT) network traffic — devices that send tightly synchronized scheduled messages on a predetermined schedule — to share the same keys with non-critical traffic, such as passenger Wi-Fi on airplanes.

 In addition, TTE is compatible with the Ethernet standard, which is commonly used by these complex systems.
-TTE isolates time-sensitive traffic from “best effort” traffic: non-critical systems send their messages about traffic at critical times.
+TTE isolates time-sensitive traffic from “best effort” traffic: non-critical systems send their messages regarding traffic at critical times.
 This type of design connects devices to a single network, allowing mission-critical systems to run on low-cost networking hardware while preventing the two types of traffic from interfering with each other.

 Breaking the barrier of isolation